-- Healthy geographic distribution, particularly among the Pacific Rim and Middle East. - Sole-source engine which aids in remarketing and shares commonality with the 777-200LR. - Most popular widebody aircraft when looking at total orders.
-Operators of the 747-400 have in some cases opted to replace the 747 with the 777-300ER as the type offers similar capacity and greater range, as well as the benefits of twin engine fuel cost savings.
+- Healthy geographic distribution, particularly among Asia and the Middle East. - Sole-source engine which aids in remarketing and shares commonality with the 777-200LR. - Most popular widebody aircraft in terms of total orders.
+Operators of the 747-400 have, in some cases, opted to replace the 747 with the 777-300ER as the type offers similar capacity and greater range, as well as the benefits of twin engine fuel cost savings.